-All day long bathing in the Balaton, a romantic walk in the Szigligeti castle, the mysterious world of the Tanúhegy unfolding before us at dusk.
+All day long bathing in the Balaton, a romantic walk in the Szigliget Castle, the mysterious world of the Tanúhegy unfolding before us at dusk.

 Taking a rest on a forest walk at the top of the Kamon-kő and admiring the rays of the sun reflecting on the Balaton.
 The intimate moments spent hiding within the walls of Óvár (Old Castle).
 The first fishing experience.
 All of these are lasting experiences from my life, which I gained only here, at the town named the “pearl of Balaton”.